-Set Public Hearing on 2008 Community Development Block Grant Community for a Revitalization Grant Application
+Set Public Hearing on 2008 Community Development Block Grant Community for a Revitalization Grant Application.

 The 2008 Community Revitalization Grant Program (CR) Community Development Block Grant (CDBG) application period has begun.
 Through a preliminary evaluation process, it was determined that the Talley Drive area met the CDBG Community Revitalization program criteria.
 The proposed project would include owner occupied housing rehabilitation, storm water/drainage controls and roadway improvements.
 The deadline for applying is August 29, 2008.
-The proposed CDBG Community Revitalization must be held prior to submission to the State.
+The proposed CDBG Community Revitalization application must be completed and a public hearing regarding the application must be held prior to submission to the State.